 It can sound disingenuous when people talk about ‘building trust’ through management documents in this kind of setting… But at least consider the alternative.
 If people are skeptical about the reliability of the quality manual… If operators in the factory mix batches from memory without referring to the controlled recipes – that’s what a lack of trust looks like.
 You absolutely do not want to be in a situation where implementors throughout your food business lose faith in the integrity of the quality manual.

-Systematically, to arrive at this food safety and quality manual, you’ve got to be able to identify documents, filter for activated/deactivated documents*, identify the active revision, and report that information into the document index.
+Systematically, to arrive at this food safety and quality manual and structure your quality management system, you’ve got to be able to identify documents, filter for activated/deactivated documents*, identify the active revision, and report that information into the document index.

 *Documents may be deactivated and removed from the quality manual – irrespective of versions of those documents.
 For example, if an area of a production facility, the glass and brittle plastic register for that area might be deactivated and removed from the quality manual.